 |$529||Treadmill Only||40″L x 16″W||2.25 CHP||7.5 mph||4.5||Compact and easy to move, plus upright arms fold down so you can easily slide treadmill under desk.
 You can walk or run, due to the higher speed capacity.
 5-Layer treadmill belt absorbs both shock and sound.
 See Complete Review|

 Why Should You Care About My Treadmill Desk Reviews?

-First of all, I use a treadmill desk myself (the Exerpeutic).
+First of all, I use a treadmill desk myself.
 As you’d expect, my own experience can help other people find the desks that they want.
 Plus, you can even find information on how to build a treadmill desk yourself and save money.

 When I first started shopping for a treadmill desk, I had no idea what to expect.
 Could I actually walk while I worked?

 With so many unknown factors, it was hard for me to justify spending $1000 for a piece of equipment/furniture.
 Should I simply cross my fingers hope it would work?
 Hence, I personally find treadmill desk reviews very helpful.